arrow is a 501(c)(3) non-profit preschool in athens, georgia for families of young children to gather, play, and learn from one another.

 what makes us unique?

-* offerings that cater to all members of the family, from prenatal support to continuing education workshops for parents
+* offerings that cater to all members of the family, including continuing education workshops for parents

 * low caregiver to child ratio in our preschool offerings. our ratio is typically 1:4.